linxiaow/artistic_search/README.txt

     2.3 type: group by type
     2.4 reset: unsort the items
 3. add number of result filtered

+Comment:
-Comment: I used v-bind:key but there might be sometimes the description and information togle doesn't work.
+1. I used v-bind:key but there might be sometimes the description and information togle doesn't work.
 It is OK for my computer but sometimes CAEN will fail.

+2. there is some case that the price is -1 returned by the api.
+I assume it is no information provided.